playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ### Cmder {#cmder}

 [Cmder is an open-source terminal offering](https://github.com/cmderdev/cmder) built on top of a long-standing base called [ConEmu](https://conemu.github.io/).
 Not only is it a terminal window for you to interface with, but it provides a massive set of configurations.
-It not only provides configurations for the CMD shell backend, but for PowerShell as well, meaning you can freely switch between them (and WSL) to suite your current needs.
+It not only provides configurations for the CMD shell backend but for PowerShell as well, meaning you can freely switch between them (and WSL) to suit your current needs.
 These configurations can even be used without having to utilize the terminal window.
 I think the config makes the terminal much more useful and pretty.
 For example, this is the default view of Cmder:

 ![A preview of the cmder terminal open on the UU repo](./cmder.png)